wvhulle/streams-eurorust-2025/slides/04-example-double.typ

     We *don't want to impose `InSt: Unpin` on users* of `Double`!

-    How to enable users to `Double` streams of type `InSt: !Unpin`? ...
+    How to support `InSt: !Unpin` streams? ...

   ]